rishikreddycheruku/Hotel-Management-System/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature: Description'`).
 4. Push to your branch (`git push origin feature/new-feature`).
 5. Submit a pull request with a detailed explanation of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README file provides a comprehensive overview of your Hotel Management System project, explaining its features, the technologies used, installation instructions, usage guidelines, contribution process, and licensing information in a clear and concise manner.
-Adjustments can be made based on specific project requirements or additional functionalities implemented.